You Can Actually Bet On Whether Someone Will Throw A Sex Toy On The Field During Sunday’s Bills-Patriots Game

-If you have a feeling that some member of Bills Mafia is going to throw a sex toy on the field this Sunday, you can make a few bucks off of it.
+If you have a feeling that some member of the Bills Mafia is going to throw a sex toy on the field this Sunday, you can make a few bucks off of it.

 The Buffalo Bills will host the New England Patriots on Sunday with AFC East supremacy on the line, but at least one betting outfit is keeping an eye on another strange storyline.
 In each of the last two years, when the Patriots have traveled to Orchard Park to take on the Bills, someone in the crowd has thrown a “sex toy” on the turf while Tom Brady and the Patriots offense has been on the field.